iblech/sshlatex/README.md

 _If you don't have passphrase-less login to the remote end set up, ssh multiplexing is not only nice to have, but absolutely crucial, as else you'd be forced to enter login credentials each time you change the LaTeX source._

+## Purely local usage

+Because of the pre-start feature, sshlatex can even make sense if you run it purely locally.
+Call `sshlatex localhost foo.tex`.

 ## Security considerations